I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 It's actually surprising that those mountain huts are so close to each other.

-Actually, Żywiec Beskids are a great option if you want to relax and breath in some fresh air.
+Actually, Żywiec Beskids are a great option if you want to relax and breathe in some fresh air.
 You won't get very tired there, but for sure you will forget about everyday problems.

 It might be a good idea to visit Beskidy in September when temperatures are pleasant and the mountains are rust-colored.
 A great thing that is!